French people in Senegal

-There is a small community of French people in Senegal, reflecting Senegal's history under France's rule as a part of French West Africa.
+There is a small community of French people in Senegal (French: Les Français au Sénégal), reflecting Senegal's history under France's rule as a part of French West Africa.

 Migration history

 During the period of French rule, there were almost no official controls on settlement by French nationals into the colonies.
 The European community of Dakar was dominated by the French, but also including whites from outside France.
 The community was marked by significant divisions of social class: in particular, French men in the colonial administration looked down on the rest of the European population.

 Aside from the administrators, the French population in Senegal during the period between the world wars contained rich merchant families from Bordeaux as well as smaller traders and their employees, as well as a large transient population of missionaries and travellers.
 French people required no identity cards or passports to travel in Senegal, making it easy to assume false identities and creating significant difficulties in policing them.
 Administrators expressed frustration with the influx of criminals and other "undesirables" from metropolitan France, which ran counter to what they saw as the French "civilising mission" to present "morally upright" role models for Africans to emulate.